yifanshen-nehsnafiy/my_code_for_dissertation/README.txt

 Some functions (tACSChallenge_AnalyseData.m and functions in the zipped function folder) was originally written by Benedikt Zoefel, CNRS Toulouse, in October 2021.

 To run the anlaysis, please firstly unzip the function folder and add it into Matlab Path,

-Please run the function 'IAF_estimate' to extract the IAF from EEG data

 The introduction of the function: